mobizt/Firebase-ESP-Client/README.md

 ## We have moved to the new library

 > [!WARNING]
-> This This library is now deprecated but no further supports for feature request.
+> This library is now deprecated but no further supports for feature request.
 > We recommended the [FirebaseClient](https://github.com/mobizt/FirebaseClient) library for ongoing supports.
 > You have to read the library documentation thoroughly before use.